9623Y/9623Y-Spin-Up-Notebook/README.md

 During the match, each robot can only hold at most 3 discs at a time.
 There is a vertical and horizontal limit of 18 inches during the match.
 There is a 24-inch height limit, but it's limited to a vertical cylinder with a 2" diameter.
 This year, teams are not allowed to trap a robot in any way, including blocking a robot from moving on its intended path.
 Trapping for 5 seconds or more will penalize the team on the offense.
 Any less than 5 seconds and the opposing team will be given the benefit of the doubt.

-The robot can only use 8 motors and 2 pneumatic reserviors, each capped at 100 Psi.
+The robot can only use 8 motors and 2 pneumatic reservoirs, each capped at 100 Psi.
 No external tampering with any electronic devices is allowed.

 ## ***Scoring***